spamegg1/scala3-simple-wordgame/README.md

 Need to wrap the interactive portions of the game using the `IO` Monad. (`scalaz` or `cats` maybe?)

-Also try to get rid of `var`, mutation, and replace `while` loops with recursion if possible.
+Try to get rid of `var`, mutation, and replace `while` loops with recursion if possible.

+Handle file operations with `Using` so that even in case of failure the file gets closed (similar to Python's `with ... as ...` syntax).